 Okay, check it out.

-So let's be real clear that Chief Gallagher has received the same training and is a medical professional along with being a uh warrior.
+So let's be real clear that Chief Gallagher has received the same training and is a medical professional along with being a warrior.

-So treating a patient a wounded enemy combatant on the battlefield is sort of the same as treating somebody in the back of an ambulance in Cleveland.
+So treating a patient, a wounded enemy combatant on the battlefield, is sort of the same as treating somebody in the back of an ambulance in Cleveland.

 But here's where it differs.

-If you have a wounded enemy combatant on the battlefield who's incapacitated, he goes into a different category, the non combatant now, and you're prohibited by law from harming this guy, right?
+If you have a wounded enemy combatant on the battlefield who's incapacitated, he goes into a different category.

-Or this gal, you're supposed to treat him.
+You're supposed to treat him.

 That's what we do.

-If someone has an opioid overdose in Cleveland and you're in the back of an ambulance, you give them Narcan, which is a drug that helps get rid of the uh heroin from your system, it's actually an agonist antagonist.
+If someone has an opioid overdose in Cleveland and you're in the back of an ambulance, you give them Narcan, which is a drug that helps get rid of the heroin from your system.

 But if that person wakes up after you give this to him and he starts resisting you, you literally open the doors of the ambulance and either you run away or he runs away.